Forecast-it/API/sections/persons.md

 # Persons

+> [!NOTE]
-**NOTE: persons with the user_type "SYSTEM" can only be fetched and not created or updated.
+> persons with the user_type "SYSTEM" can only be fetched and not created or updated.
 These are used internal in Forecast for things like integrations.**

 ## Get persons

-- `GET v1/persons` - Returns all persons.
-(DEPRECATED - please see the v2 endpoints)
+-  ~~`GET v1/persons` - Returns all persons.
+(DEPRECATED - please see the v2 endpoints) ~~

 - `GET v2/persons` - Returns all persons.